Rohan1924/Mindvault/README.md

 ---

-## 📌 Project Scope and Limits
+## 📌 Project Scope

+This repository is intended for:

+- Learning and experimentation
+- UI/UX prototyping
+- Concept validation

-This repository intentionally does **not include**:
+It does **not include**:

+- Production backend
-- Internal backend / AI workflow details
+- AI pipeline implementation
-- Production deployment setup
+- Deployment setup
-- Sensitive service configuration

 ---

-## 🛠️ Local Run Guidance
+## 🛠️ Setup Instructions

 ### 📱 Android